 The rail system is designed so that each rail sits atop the rail immediately below, by doing this a 10mm gap between the rows is maintained.
 Once the rails have been attached to the substrate, each brick tile/clad is inserted into the rail (see below).
-Each tile/clad can have a blob of adhesive applied to stop movement of the tiles before final mortaring.
+Each brick tile/clad can have a "blob" of adhesive applied to stop movement of the tiles before final mortaring/pointing.
 Once all the brick tiles are fixed in place, the gaps are mortared using a mortaring gun.

 Schematic of steel rail mounting of brick cladding.
 Note that in most cases steel rail mounting is not required.

 Choosing a mortar colour is really important.
 Broadly mortar colours can be divided into four broad types: dark grey/black, grey, yellow (buttery) and white (creamy).